RicoJia/Leetcode/divide_and_conquer/0105-construct-binary-tree-from-preorder-and-inorder-traversal/README.md

     - divide and conquer can be squeezed into one function if the difference of the two parts can happen only in arguments.
     - Be careful with the two array's starting and ending conditions.
 They might be symmetrical
     - gdb does not work with vector iterators so well.
 Fix it!
+        - Well, maybe the iterator you pass in was not the right type?
+It's actually fine.

+4. Try using template instead of iterator to implement this.
+    - It is actually incredibly simple.
+You just do template<class It> ...
+    We can do this because template functions can be defined only in h file, and we're working in h file.
+    (for link time template instantiation)